-S’pore-founded bag brand Aupen, worn by Taylor Swift, attracts investor interest from H&M and Prada
+S’pore-founded bag brand Aupen, whose fans include Taylor Swift, attracts investor interest

 Aupen is currently independently funded.

 The news comes on the heels of Aupen suddenly wiping out its Instagram page to announce the departure of its current design team.
-The page, which has 47,000 followers, was wiped clean on May 10 save for three posts, which led many to falsely believe that the brand is closing.
+The account, which has 47,000 followers, was wiped clean on May 10 save for three posts, which led many to falsely believe that the brand is closing.

 The design team is merely taking a break, clarified the spokesperson, and the brand and operations will continue running.